-- > Associate of Arts in Biblical Studies - Bachelor of Arts in Biblical Studies
+- Bachelor of Arts in Biblical Studies

 - ➤ Master of Arts in Biblical Studies

 - Master of Arts in Christian Leadership

 - Master of Divinity

-If the credits, degree, or diploma that you earn at SUM are not accepted at the institution to which you seek to transfer, you may be required to repeat some or all of your coursework at that institution.
-For this reason, you should make certain that your attendance at this institution will meet your educational goals.
-This may include contacting an institution to which you may seek to transfer after attending SUM to determine if your credits, degree, or diploma will transfer
+If the credits, degree, or diploma that earned at SUM are not accepted at the institution a student seeks to transfer, the student may be required to repeat some or all coursework at that new institution.
+For this reason, students should make certain that the new institution meets their educational goals.
+This may include contacting a potential institution to determine if the SUM credits, degree, or diploma will transfer.